 While Regional Management's payout ratio might seem low, this can signify that Regional Management is investing more in its future growth.

-Regional Management Corp., a diversified consumer finance company, provides various installment loan products primarily to customers with limited access to consumer credit from banks, thrifts, credit card companies, and other lenders.
+Regional Management Corp, a diversified consumer finance company, provides various installment loan products primarily to customers with limited access to consumer credit from banks, thrifts, credit card companies, and other lenders.
 It offers small and large installment loans; retail loans to finance the purchase of furniture, appliances, and other retail products; insurance products, including credit life, credit accident and health, credit property, vehicle single interest, and credit involuntary unemployment insurance; collateral protection insurance; and property insurance, as well as reinsurance products.
 The company's loans are sourced through branches, direct mail campaigns, digital partners, and retailers, as well as its consumer website.
-As of March 26, 2020, it operated through a network of 366 branches in 11 states located in the Southeastern, Southwestern, Mid-Atlantic, and Midwestern United States.
-Regional Management Corp. was founded in 1987 and is headquartered in Greer, South Carolina.
+As of December 31, 2020, it served approximately 410,300 active accounts through a network of 365 branches in 11 states located in the Southeastern, Southwestern, Mid-Atlantic, and Midwestern United States.
+Regional Management Corp. was incorporated in 1987 and is headquartered in Greer, South Carolina. .

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.